About Tokyo

 #

-- Chopsticks: Avoid sticking chopsticks upright in rice, as this is reminiscent of funeral rituals.
+- Chopsticks: Avoid sticking chopsticks upright in a bowl, as it resembles a funeral ritual.

 #